lgessl/patroklos/README.md

 For a set of diverse features (keep in mind: high-dimensional data and pheno data), it is tempting and simple to do early integration, i.e. providing them to a well known model with a well implemented fitting algorithm.
-While patroklos assumes you always give the model the high-dimensional omics data, you have the freeedom to add features from pheno data, continuous and categorical ones alike.
+While patroklos assumes you always give the model the high-dimensional omics data, you have the freedom to add features from pheno data, continuous and categorical ones alike.
 When I started designing this package, I had the [`zeroSum`](https://github.com/rehbergT/zeroSum) package delivering the key models that deal with the high-dimensional data in my mind.
 The `zeroSum` package provides all the functionality of the [`glmnet`](https://github.com/cran/glmnet) with each (generalized linear) model optionally endowed with